DarrenDavy12/Databricks_Projects/Databricks-Workspace-Setup.md

-## Databricks-cluster creation for workspace & loading datasets
+## Databricks - Cluster and notebook creation & loading datasets
-### Databricks Workspace Setup and Data Loading
 ### Objective: Setted up a cluster, created a notebook, and loaded sample data

 ***